Techtonica/curriculum/requests-and-responses/intro-to-dns-ip.md

 ### Motivation

-Understanding about DNS is one of the important parts of any website.
+Understanding about DNS is an important part of any website.
 Without it, one would have to remember the long IP addresses.
 But the concept of DNS has made it easier.

 ### Objectives
 - Participants will have a rudimentary understanding of how DNS works.